sarahciston/codingcare/posts/guide.md

 This worked at first because we could start instantly and informally, and everyone had access without any hurdles or instructions.
 Even though ideally we look to open-source tools and custom solutions, sometimes the big box corporate google doc is what's needed — for a particular audience or for your internal prototyping.
 What's great about a shared doc (despite its many issues) is that most folks are quickly able to jump in.
 That low barrier to entry is perfect for spinning up resources quickly and collaboratively.

-Kit Braybrooke landed on a similar approach when building out the COVID Creatives Toolkit:

 >"we wanted to offer an open resource focused on free offerings with a global reach that could be maintained by creatives themselves.
-Starting from an open call and a tweet asking for help, the kit's contents were compiled by 30 curators and countless unnamed contributors worldwide, who came to it from across the arts, technology, community, academia, and gig work." –[@braybrookeTogetherWeDance2020]
+Starting from an open call and a tweet asking for help, the kit's contents were compiled by 30 curators and countless unnamed contributors worldwide, who came to it from across the arts, technology, community, academia, and gig work."
+><footer>–Kit Braybrooke, creator of "COVID Creatives Toolkit" [-@braybrookeTogetherWeDance2020]</footer>
 <!-- "It is a reflection of the mutual-aid networks built around it, and the challenges they face.
 In the words of the Zapatistas, it is a 'world where many worlds fit.'"
 {: .quote } -->

-Braybrooke chose to work in a shared doc because of "the difficulties of trying to engage with any kind of new or more interesting platform as the internet is increasingly enclosed" [@braybrookeTogetherWeDance2020].
+Kit Braybrooke chose to work in a shared doc when making the COVID Creatives Toolkit because of "the difficulties of trying to engage with any kind of new or more interesting platform as the internet is increasingly enclosed" [–@braybrookeTogetherWeDance2020].
 While an etherpad on a self-hosted server may be preferred (we love the setup by [Varia](https://etherdump.vvvvvvaria.org/)), don't worry if a google doc is the right choice for a particular project, audience, or prototype.
 The important thing is to get started.

 Minimal choices support different purposes.
 They sometimes offer more access, or keep the information more legible and adaptable for friends who might want to interact with it later, or for us if we build or rebuild it one day.